 Karen Pinkus is Professor of Italian and Comparative Literature at Cornell University, where she is also a faculty fellow at the Atkinson Center for a Sustainable Future.
 Karen has published widely in areas such as literary theory, visual theory, Italian culture, and film studies.
 In recent years she has felt a deep commitment to writing, teaching and thinking about climate change, in all of its unfathomable specificity.
-In addition to many articles, she has a forthcoming book, Fuel, an attempt to think potentiality, separate from systems of energy.
-At Rice she plans to develop a digital project at the border between geology and cultural geography, focused on the differences that distinguish the subsurface (the place of fossil fuels; and possibly of carbon storage), the surface (the place of human dwelling), and atmosphere (the place of [invisible] carbon accumulation).
+In addition to many articles, she has a new book, Fuel (U. of Minnesota Press, 2016), an attempt to think potentiality, separate from systems of energy.
+At Rice she planned to develop a digital project at the border between geology and cultural geography, focused on the differences that distinguish the subsurface (the place of fossil fuels; and possibly of carbon storage), the surface (the place of human dwelling), and atmosphere (the place of [invisible] carbon accumulation).

 Former “Cultures of Energy” Postdoctoral Fellows: